ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 available all the way back to Ubuntu MATE 16.04.

-The most noticeable theme issues that have been resolved are **expanders in tree view are now a sensible size** (they were so tiny) so you can easily click them and **window controls are correctly proportioned on CSD windows**.
+The most noticeable theme issues that have been resolved are **expanders in tree view are now a sensible size** (they were so tiny) so you can easily click them, **window controls are correctly proportioned on CSD windows** and we've add a splash of Chelsea Cucumber 🥒 to the Ubuntu MATE logo on the menu.

 ## MATE Tweak and Ubuntu MATE Welcome